Wabuo/monitor/README.md

-#UNDERSTAND HOW HIAWATHA MONITOR WORKS
+#UNDERSTAND HOW THE HIAWATHA MONITOR WORKS

 Read the information at [The Hiawatha Monitor HowTo](https://www.hiawatha-webserver.org/howto/monitor) to understand what the Hiawatha Monitor is and how it works.